 - The young person must consent to the order being made

-6 months to 3 years.
+Six months to three years.

 - Committal of a further offence or failure to attend testing or treatment do not automatically constitute a breach of the DTTO